filippovisconti/docs/_posts/adv_comm_net/2024-01-13-9-Congestion-Control.md

 1. Packet loss
    - observable
    - easy to model
-   - when we get the signal, its already “too late”
+   - when we get the signal, its already "too late"
 1. Packet delay
    - observable, but noisy
    - difficult to model, as there are many possibilities for delay (network? receiver? ...)